ptrlrd/ptrlrd/READme.md

 ### 👋 Hi, I am Peter Lord

 ## I'm a gamer, cycler, and cat-dad
-- 🔭 I’m currently learning HTML, CSS, and JavaScript
+- 🔭 I’m currently learning about React and SQL
-- 🌱 I am currently learning to become a Front End Developer
+- 🌱 I am currently looking for new employment opportunities!
 - 👯 I’m looking to chat with people that are currently learning new things!
-- 🥅 2020 Goals: Release 3 new projects
+- 🥅 2021 Goals: Release 2 new projects and revamp my old projects

 ### Connect with me: